top of page

 *For Indian Nationals only

-Post lunch, an hour long drive back to Roing Town where you will be free to explore local markets, cafe's and handicraft stores.
+After lunch, take a one-hour drive back to Roing Town, where you’ll have free time to explore local markets, small businesses, cafés, and handicraft stores.

-In the evening, a final dinner and sharing session with our team at your riverside cottages in Roing Town.
+In the evening, enjoy a final dinner and sharing session with our team at your riverside guesthouse in Roing Town.

 Screenshot 2024-12-19 at 12.07.37 PM.jpeg